msu-cse-outreach/technovation-book/_sources/1-Intro/icebreaker2.rst

 When time is up (Julie is done singing), your mentor will give you a few more minutes to browse the pages of others from your breakout room.

-Be ready to ask a question or two about some other pages and to respone to questions about yours.
+Be ready to ask a question or two about some other pages and to respond to questions others may ask about yours.

 .. |jamboard1| raw:: html